How to Download YouTube Shorts on Any Device

 Android

 Chrome handles this cleanly.
-Paste the link in ReelGrab, tap Download, and the MP4 or MP3 goes straight to your Downloads folder.
+Paste the link in ReelGrab, tap Grab It, and the MP3 goes straight to your Downloads folder.
 A notification confirms when it's done.
 Tap to open or find it in your file manager.

 Samsung Internet, Firefox, and Brave all work fine too.
 Edge on Android occasionally has issues with file naming — the video might save with a garbled filename, but the file itself is fine.